 Jointly with NTIRE workshop we have an NTIRE challenge on example-based single-image super-resolution, that is, the task of restoration of rich details (high frequencies) in a high resolution image for a single low resolution input image based on a set of prior examples with low and corresponding high resolution images.
 The challenge has four tracks.

 Track 1: "Classic bicubic" follows the classic / standard settings from the single-image super-resolution literature, that is, the degradation operators are the downscaling with bicubic interpolation (imresize Matlab function) of the ground truth high resolution image.

 Track 2: "Realistic mild" adverse conditions - assumes that the degradation operators emulating the image acquisition process from a digital camera (such as blur kernel, decimation, downscaling strategy) can be estimated through training pairs of low and high-resolution images.
-The degradation operators are the same within an image space and for all the images.
+The parameters of the degradation operators are fixed, while the randomly generated blur kernels and their resulting pixel shifts vary from image to image.
 The large training set of examples of low and corresponding high resolution images are intended for modeling the low to high image resolution mapping relation.

 Track 3: "Realistic difficult" adverse conditions - as above, with larger corruptions.

-Track 4: "Realisitic wild" conditions - assumes that the degradation process (emulating the image acquisition process from a digital camera) varies from one image to another to further simulate the real world scenario.
-The degradation operators are kept constant within an image space but are DIFFERENT from one image to another.
+Track 4: "Realisitic wild" conditions - assumes that the degradation process (emulating the image acquisition process from a digital camera) varies from one image to another to further simulate the real world scenario, that is, the parameters of the degradation operators vary under certain intervals, moreover the randomly generated blur kernels and their resulting pixel shifts vary from image to image.
 This setting is the closest to real "wild" conditions.

 The top ranked participants on each track will be awarded and invited to follow the CVPR submission guide for workshops to describe their solution and to submit to the associated NTIRE workshop at CVPR 2018.